 Introduction to Enterprise & Employment

-The South Kerry Development Programme (SKDP) sees enterprise development as well as protecting and increasing employment as being a key pillar of activity for South Kerry Development Partnership Ltd.
+South Kerry Development Partnership (SKDP) sees enterprise development, as well as protecting and increasing employment,as being a key pillar of our activity.

 a) Increase the number of farmers using fixed assets for non-agricultural activities.